Locally Developed Software

 - DeLorean: For the analysis of single cell transcriptomic data with uncertainty in the temporal dimension.

-Web-based applications written by BSU members include:
+Other web-based applications written by BSU members include:

 - AplusB: an investigative tool for the performance of A + B designs for phase I dose-escalation studies